z7076/z7076.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year DPhil student at Control Group from University of Oxford, advised by Prof. Antonis Papachristodoulou and Prof. Jack Umenberger.
+I am currently a DPhil student at Control Group from University of Oxford, advised by Prof. Antonis Papachristodoulou and Prof. Jack Umenberger.
 <!-- My research interests lie in system control and optimization.
 I am currently working on safe data-driven control on voltage and frequency regulation in power systems.   -->

 In 2024, I graduated from [Tsinghua University](https://www.tsinghua.edu.cn/en/) with a Master's degree in Electrical Engineering.
 I was a student at the Smart Grid and Renewable Energy Lab from [Tsinghua-Berkeley Shenzhen Institute](https://www.tbsi.edu.cn/), advised by [Prof. Yinliang Xu](https://www.tbsi.edu.cn/xyl/main.htm).